Learning the Malay Language from Scratch

 They also imported different loanwords.
 Christmas, for example, is krismas in bahasa Melayu but Natal in bahasa Indonesia.
 Money is duit in bahasa Indonesia, from the copper Dutch coin, but wang in bahasa Melayu.

 While these variations are equally valid and important, we’ve focused on resources for learning bahasa Melayu.
-This isn’t to disregard the existence of bahasa Indonesia, but rather a reflection of the differences and the fact that most language-learners describe it as Indonesian rather than Malay.
+This isn’t to disregard the existence of bahasa Indonesia, but rather a reflection of the differences and the fact that most language learners describe it as Indonesian rather than Malay.

 Extract from the Malay-language record of the 1805 sale of an indigenous Batak female slave called Dima to Mr. Peter Clark under British imperialist rule.
 Public Domain.